Florida's Marijuana Market is About to Explode

 Florida's market potential

 The Total Available Market, or TAM, is one of the most critical factors for any industry.
-Due to marijuana being federally illegal, marijuana companies cannot ship marijuana across state lines.
+Due to cannabis being federally illegal, marijuana companies cannot ship marijuana across state lines.
 Thus, in the marijuana industry, the TAM is limited to the company's state.
 Florida's marijuana industry happens to have one of the strongest TAMs in the world.

 A full arsenal of products

 In mid-2019, Senate Bill 182 became effective and allowed for the possession, use, or administration of smokable marijuana flower in Florida.
 In 2020, Florida established rules for the production of edibles.
-Demand for marijuana edibles is growing across the country due to the rise in product offerings, a smoke-free method of consumption, and a more sanitary consumption method when compared to smoking dried flower in a joint or bowl.
+Demand for marijuana edibles is growing across the country due to the rise in product offerings, being a smoke-free method of consumption, and being a more sanitary consumption method when compared to smoking dried flower in a joint or bowl.

-Now that the Florida market has smokable flower and edibles, the current MMTCs and labs have a whole arsenal of products to license, develop, formulate, produce and sell.
+Now that the Florida market has smokable flower and edibles, the current MMTCs and labs have a full arsenal of products to license, develop, formulate, produce and sell.
 Due to the size of the medical marijuana market and the growing demand for edibles nationwide, marijuana edibles sales are projected to reach $250 million in Florida in the year 2021.
 These numbers will exponentially grow when Florida approves adult-use, allowing the current MMTCs and labs to tap into the full total market available of the adult-use market.

 The outcome of the highly anticipated Florida Supreme Court case, Florigrown, LLC v.
 Florida Department of Health, may result in more licenses eventually being issued.
 However, the process of issuing any license will likely take quite some time.
-Additionally, depending on the Supreme Court's decision, the future licenses may come with much different rights than the vertically integrated license owned by the 22 Licensees.
+Additionally, depending on the Supreme Court's decision, the future licenses may come with many different rights than the vertically integrated license owned by the 22 Licensees.
 As a result, the 22 Licensees are in a great position to build multi-billion-dollar companies in Florida's growing marijuana industry regardless of the decision in Florigrown.
 The future of the Sunshine State is looking bright after all!